EDUCBA

 What is BETWEEN Operator in Oracle?

-The Oracle BETWEEN operator is nothing but a range based operator that works on range based condition and allows us to provide a range based condition to fetch the data which falls under the given range.
+The Oracle BETWEEN operator is a range-based operator that works on range-based conditions and allows us to provide a range-based condition to fetch the data that falls under the given range.
 In this topic, we are going to learn about BETWEEN in Oracle.

 Points of Concentration: